How to Connect AI Assistants to SQL Server with MCP: Step-by-Step Guide

 button

-What is MS SQL Server MCP?
+What Is MS SQL Server MCP?

-Key Features of the MS SQL Server MCP Server
+Key Features of MS SQL Server MCP

-How to Use VSCode MCP Server
+How to Use VSCode MCP Server—A Full Tutorial

-MS SQL Server MCP Installation: Getting the MCP Server Ready
+Installing MS SQL Server MCP Server

-Open your terminal or command prompt and run the following command:
+Open your terminal and run:

 pip install mssql-mcp-server

-MS SQL Server MCP Configuration: Connecting with Claude Desktop
+Connecting MCP Server with Claude Desktop

 {